zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

-On every market, outcome tokens may be minted in _complete sets_ by users while the market is open (exactly one of each outcome token from the market) at the exact price of 1 ZTG (plus transaction fee).
-The ZTG paid for the mint is placed in the market's _prize pool_. _All outcome tokens are created by minting them in this fashion._ Full sets may also be destroyed.
-For every complete set destroyed the user receives 1 ZTG back from the prize pool.
+On every market, outcome tokens may be minted in _complete sets_ by users while the market is open (exactly one of each outcome token from the market) at the exact price of one unit of the market's base asset (see [the ztg token and other currencies]).
+The collateral paid for the mint is placed in the market's _prize pool_. _All outcome tokens are created by minting them in this fashion._ Complete sets may also be destroyed.
+For every complete set destroyed the user receives one unit of collateral back from the prize pool.

 When a market is created, the prize pool is empty, and the balance of the prize pool cannot be changed except by minting and burning complete sets.
 These rules guarantee the prize pool contains exactly 1 ZTG for every complete set of outcome tokens in circulation.
-This was, the winning outcome token is backed 1:1 in ZTG.
+This way the winning outcome token is backed 1:1 in collateral.

 The prize pool should not be confused with the market's liquidity pool, which is described further below.